RafaelVias/measurement-error-thesis-data/README.md

 # Discharge-stage measurements with uncertainty estimates

-This repository contains datasets and scripts used in the Master's thesis "Modeling Measurement Error with Data & Bayesian Gaussian-Gaussian Models" (2025).
+This repository contains datasets and scripts used in the Master's thesis *Modeling Measurement Error with Data & Bayesian Gaussian-Gaussian Models* (2025).
 It provides discharge-stage measurements with associated discharge uncertainty estimates and R scripts for visualization and implementation of novel rating curve methodologies using the bdrc package.

 ---